 Be a Data Driven Asset to your Organization

-With NSU’s MAcc with a concentration in Accounting Analytics, you’ll be able to identify process improvements that may help organizations increase efficiencies and better manage their risks.
+This STEM-designated MAcc with a major in Accounting Analytics program will allow you to identify process improvements that may help organizations increase efficiencies and better manage their risks.
 This program will also help you sharpen your skills in cybersecurity, financial reporting and auditing, while bringing home the core concepts of data analytics that dominate the market today.
 Upon successful completion of this program, you’ll be poised to advance your career and earn more at top employers around the nation.

 For more information about the program, please contact: